Skip to content

 4. Transaction Finalization: Once the bag is exhausted, it flushes all remaining buffers and signals the server to commit the sequence.

-The behavior of the injector is entirely driven by the ROSInjectionConfig.
+The behavior of the ingestor is entirely driven by the ROSInjectionConfig.
 This configuration object ensures that the ingestion logic is decoupled from the user interface, allowing for consistent behavior whether triggered via the CLI or a complex script.

 Practical Example: Programmatic Usage